-- Informative talk on "Inequality in the Workplace" by Lydia González Orta , focusing on workplace discrimination and its comparison to other types of discrimination such as social discrimination and gender bias in science.
-Lydia González Orta is an expert on Gender Equality in R&D&I International Projects at the International Department of the Spanish Foundation for Science and Technology (FECYT). - 2.
-HR Presentation on Reporting Channels: HR to present three different channels for inquiries or complaints at ARC. - 3.
-Enhanced Onboarding Information for New Employees. - 4.
-Training for the Recruitment Team on Non-Discrimination Policies. - 5.
-Address Non-Discrimination in the Next Employee Survey.
-Include a specific item on non-discrimination in the workplace in the next employee survey.
+Informative talk on "Inequality in the Workplace" by Lydia González Orta , focusing on workplace discrimination and its comparison to other types of discrimination such as social discrimination and gender bias in science.
+Lydia González Orta is an expert on Gender Equality in R&D&I International Projects at the International Department of the Spanish Foundation for Science and Technology (FECYT).

+• 10.
+Non-Discrimination.